 One of the biggest challenges while developing a new learning tool is the assessment of the tool itself.
 With a regular assessment, one could not be sure if the result is due to the student’s capabilities or due to the efficacy of the learning tool itself.
 Thus, a rigorous set of checks need to be in place.
 So I worked with the team to develop a new assessment framework that works not as an examination but rather an evaluation of the student.

-The assessment is broken down into 5 parameters to see which aspect of the knowledge are being well received and retained – Connecting, Understanding, Operational, Analytical, and Application.
+The assessment is divided into 5 parameters to see which aspect of the knowledge are being well received and retained – Connecting, Understanding, Operational, Analytical, and Application.
 At each level, questions are evaluated to ensure the assessment paper matches the level and grade of the student.
 These parameters ensure that we test the child based on the learning outcomes and objectives of the chapter, while also assessing the student’s ability to learn and retain different aspects of the same concept.

 What has been your biggest learning?

 I have worked in the field of education for over 8 years now.
 Like most people, my goals also revolved around monetary and professional growth.
-But my experience with Shiksha has brought about a change in perspective, in how I approach my work and the people who are affected by it each day.
+But my experience with Shiksha Initiative has brought about a change in perspective, in how I approach my work and the people who are affected by it each day.
 The children are my biggest motivation.
 Giving them the sort of learning that I couldn’t get at their age makes me feel really proud and motivated.

 I started off working very closely with the children.
-And I realised that teachers play a huge role in children’s lives.
-With the background and conditions these students come from, they need a teacher who not only provides classroom education, but someone who can give them affection and care and guide them about what is right and wrong.
+And I realized that teachers play a significant role in children’s lives.
+With the background and conditions these students come from, they need a teacher who not only provides classroom education, but someone who can give them affection, care and guide them about what is right and wrong.
 In this sense, although I am not involved in teaching the students, I feel like I am a teacher to them.
 My role in their lives didn’t end with my work – I speak to them about important things like hygiene, respect for elders, and learning right from wrong.
 This sort of guidance and interaction has built deeper bonds and really helped me understand their problems.